based2/KB/network/ip_filter.md

 block from any to 67.207.84.129
 # https://www.mandiant.com/resources/blog/investigating-ivanti-zero-day-exploitation
 block from any to 67.215.224.140
-# DNS https://red.flag.domains/posts/2024-03-01/ registrar: Sarek Oy edfcompensation[.fr]
+# DNS https://red.flag.domains/posts/ 2024-03-06 registrar: Sarek Oy lmpots-remboursement[.fr] 2024-03-01/ registrar: Sarek Oy edfcompensation[.fr]
 block from any to 67.217.62.170
 # https://red.flag.domains/posts/2024-02-04/
 block from any to 67.223.118.124